Skip to main content

 Spindle Condition

-On reciprocating grinders, inspect the table ways for scoring, excessive wear, and galling.
-Run the table through its full travel and feel for roughness or tight spots.
-Check table flatness with a precision straight edge or granite flat.
-Worn ways cause inconsistent grinding depth and poor surface finish.
-Way reconditioning is expensive and may require the machine be sent out to a rebuilder.
+Inspect for scoring, excessive wear, galling.
+Run table through full travel feeling for roughness or tight spots.
+Check flatness with precision straight edge.
+Way reconditioning may require sending to a rebuilder.

 Magnetic Chuck